-The Mummy, it’s known as famous Hollywood movies, which have wide popularity around the world, taking you into the underworld of mummies, as they come back to life and chase the main character and his company.
+The Mummy‘s known as a famous Hollywood movie, which has wide popularity around the world, taking you into the Underworld of mummies, as they come back to life and chase the main character and his company.

-These mummy movies are categorized as imaginary movies, but it still has some roots of truth, which leads us to wonder about the mummification and its origins.
+These mummy movies are categorized as imaginary movies.
+However, it still has some roots of truth, which leads us to wonder about the ancient Egyptian mummification definition, facts, process, and steps of embalming.

 A mummy is a dead person or animal which had kept his skin and organs preserved without decomposing.
-And it could be due to natural causes or by mummification.
+And it could be due to natural causes or by Mummification.
+This process was common in several civilizations around the world, but the most known is Egyptian Mummification.

 After the death of someone, the mummification process takes place to preserve the body before burial.